LinPsPs/StockTradingSystem/README.md

 ## General Description
 ※We use an online server as our database, you can access our datebase with IP: 107.155.113.86:3306, Database name: STOCKSYSTEM, user name: cse305, password: CSE305XYZ

-This project use JDBC connected with SQL database and Bootstrap to simulate an online stock trading experience.
-Three different person identitie will manipulate differnet data accorss the database.
-The interface for this project are coded by Bootstrap 4 with Java Servelt.
+This project uses JDBC connected with SQL database and Bootstrap to simulate an online stock trading experience.
+Three different person identities will manipulate different data acorss the database.
+The interface for this project is coded by Bootstrap 4 with Java Servlet.
 Final website file will be Jsp.war and host by Tomcat.

 ## In order to use the website you need following the steps below
 ## Step 1: Sign up